KS2SEKHO/Portfolio-Projects/README.md

 This repository is for various projects I've completed using published data from Kaggle.

-These projects prepare me for a career as a Data Analyst / Analytics professional by utilizing:
+These projects prepare me for a career as a Data Analyst/Analytics professional by utilizing:

 - Data Wrangling
 - Data Cleaning